GibsonMarineElectrical/Offline-ready-commissioning-toolkit/README.md

 - Keep binaries read-only and scan with current AV before deployment.
 - Avoid adding common installers or any credentials/customer data.
 - Share only the docs and tools needed for the specific vessel or site.

-## Integrity and release
-- Binaries are tracked for auditability; note source, version, and hash when they change.
-- Large build outputs under software/http-webserver-host can be rebuilt or pruned before packaging.
-- Licensing and contribution details sit in the root placeholders; complete them before formal release.